danieleteti/delphimvcframework/README.md

 > "Our wishes are coming true" -- one Delphi programmer after a small dmvcframework demo for an IT department of a very important national research institute

-## Next Release: 3.2.3-radium-beta ("repo" version)

-The current beta release is named 3.2.3-radium-beta.
-If you want to stay on the-edge or just help the testers, clone the repo and start using it.
-Be warned: it may contains unstable code.

 ## What's new in DelphiMVCFramework-3.2.2-nitrogen

 - ⚡New!
 Support for Delphi 11.x Alexandria